 How to develop a quality specification

 A quality specification is a core element of a solicitation for a product or service and is a fundamental requirement for a manageable contract.
-The procurement professional must conduct market research
+The procurement professional must

 to understand the market and industry prior to developing specifications.